Skip to main content

 Written by Michael Stephenson

-Updated over a week ago
+Updated over 5 months ago

-These integration codes can be used when working with suspect/prospect lead import tasks, applicant import tasks or anytime an additional mapping is required for majors, terms, and degrees.
+Integration codes allow you to create additional mappings for your data sources.
+These integration codes can be used when working with suspect/prospect lead import tasks, applicant import tasks, or when an additional mapping is required for majors, terms, and degrees.

 Let's explore when and how to use them.